Sequential active learning of low-dimensional model representations for reliability analysis: Numerical experiments

 Therein, $G(x,y) := E(x,y)/(2(1+\nu))$ is the shear modulus, and $\mathbf{b} = [b_x,b_y]^{T}$ is the vector of body forces acting on the plate. \cref{eq:plate} is discretized with a finite-element method.
-That is, the spatial domain of the plate is discretized into $282$ eight-noded quadrilateral elements, as shown in \cref{fig:plate}.
-The LSF is defined by means of a threshold for the the first principal plane stress evaluated at node 11 (see green marker \cref{fig:plate}, left).
+That is, the spatial domain of the plate is discretized into $282$ eight-noded quadrilateral elements, as shown in Figure~\ref{fig:plate}. {In a grid independence study, the plate's probability of failure was found to slightly increase with decreasing mesh element size, which is likely due to the reduction of averaging effects when integrating higher-order Karhunen--Lo\`eve terms.
+However, for the purpose of testing ASSIS, the model is sufficiently accurate and features two important properties: 1.
+It possesses a low-dimensional structure that can be exploited with dimensionality-reducing surrogates.
+2. It is truly high-dimensional in the sense that the solution does not only depend on a small subset of the input variables (i.e., the low-dimensional structure is not a trivial subspace of the original input space).} The LSF is defined by means of a threshold for the the first principal plane stress evaluated at node 11 (see green marker in Figure~\ref{fig:plate}, left).
 Node 11 indicates a location where maximum plane stresses occur frequently in this example.
 The LSF reads